WEST SIDE FEST

 About the Event:

 Explore the intersection of history, art, and grassroots activism with New York City AIDS Memorial Executive Director Dave Harper.
-This immersive program begins with a guided walking tour of the New York City AIDS Memorial, including its newest site-specific installation, Eternal Flame for Scott Burton by artist Oscar Tuazon, as well as its historic environs, including the LGBT Community Center and the former St. Vincent's Hospital, grounding visitors in the West Village neighborhood that served as the poignant epicenter of the epidemic.
-You'll trace the footsteps of the advocates, caretakers, and activists who changed the course of history.
+This immersive program begins with a guided walking tour of the New York City AIDS Memorial—including its newest site-specific installation, Eternal Flame for Scott Burton by artist Oscar Tuazon—as well as its historic environs, like the LGBT Community Center and the former St. Vincent’s Hospital.
+This portion of the tour seeks to ground visitors in the West Village neighborhood that served as the poignant epicenter of the epidemic, allowing you to trace the footsteps of advocates, caretakers, and activists who changed the course of history.

-The journey then moves from the streets to the gallery, culminating in a visit to the exhibition Love & Fury: New York’s Fight Against AIDS, curated by Ian Bradley-Perrin at Poster House.
+This journey culminates in a visit to the exhibition Love & Fury: New York’s Fight Against AIDS, curated by Ian Bradley-Perrin at Poster House.
 This exhibition explores how graphic design shaped New York’s grassroots response to AIDS from 1979 to 2003.
-Through a striking collection of public health campaigns, agitprop, benefit flyers, and club handbills, the exhibition offers more than historical material but also shows how communities built survival and communication systems from the grassroots.
+Through a striking collection of public health campaigns, agitprop, benefit flyers, and club handbills, the exhibition offers more than just historical material, showing how communities built survival and communication systems from the ground up.

 About the West Side Cultural Network: